jameslamb/conference-notes/Domino_Pop_Up/domino_pop_up.md

 - this talk is about cleaning up human-created labels
 - speaker: Derrick Higgins, AmFam
 - "item response theory"
-    - every question on a test gives you some noisy piece of information about a latent attribuet
+    - every question on a test gives you some noisy piece of information about a latent attribute
-- MACE (multi-annotator something somethhing):
+- MACE (multi-annotator something something):
     + https://www.isi.edu/publications/licensed-sw/mace/

 **D. City of Chicago, West Nile**